 American Institute of Certified Public Accountants (AICPA): The independent professional association of accountants located in New York City, generally recognized as the authoritative body which licenses professionals for membership through rigorous education and examination.
 The designation CPA is limited to certified members of the AICPA and is required for many positions in public accounting firms and business organizations.

 Amortization: The expense that is deducted periodically over the useful life of intangible assets and certain merger and acquisition and other large expenditures.
 Similar to depreciation, which is applied to tangible assets.
 The amount paid up front is written off (deducted on the P&L as an expense) over the useful life of the asset according to IRS rules and GAAP.

 Annual Report: Refers to two distinctly different but related documents: (1) the formal Form 10-K report which public companies must file annually with the SEC disclosing all material financial data and other comprehensive performance information in a format required by the SEC; and (2) report companies make available to their stockholders annually concerning operations during the fiscal year just ended.
 The report is used for general communication, marketing, financial disclosure, and compliance with securities laws and related regulations.
 By law, public companies must make available their 10-K to all stockholders.
 Certain private companies (whose shares are not registered with the SEC) which meet certain size criteria are also required by the SEC to file periodic reports.
+Watch the explanatory video.

 Asset: Any resource used by the company in business operations.
 Assets fall into several categories.
 Tangible and intangible assets owned by the company appear on the Balance Sheet.
 Assets rented or leased by the company are not shown on the Balance Sheet.
 Informally, employees, customers & relationships with other individuals or companies might be referred to as assets.